felixoakz/.files/README.md

 ## *Philosophy*

-The goal is to achieve an extreme minimal setup that works efficiently without extras like waybar, polybar, or a dedicated lock screen.
+The goal is to achieve an extreme minimal setup that works efficiently without extras like waybar/polybar, wlogout or a dedicated lock screen.
 I prefer using keybindings in Hyprland and logging in via Arch's tty1.

-Feel free to explore, tweak, and make these configurations your own!

 Tweak it as you wish! :)